o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 ### Summary:
 <!-- Single paragraph explanation of the feature -->

-There is an effort at [ros-simulation/simulation_interfaces](https://github.com/ros-simulation/simulation_interfaces/pull/1) to standardized simulation interfaces existing robotics simulators in [ROS 2](https://docs.ros.org/en/jazzy/index.html).
+There is an effort at [ros-simulation/simulation_interfaces](https://github.com/ros-simulation/simulation_interfaces/pull/1) to standardize simulation interfaces existing robotics simulators in [ROS 2](https://docs.ros.org/en/jazzy/index.html).

 ### What is the relevance of this feature?